kpothula/kpothula.github.io/index.md

 ## About Me

-I’m a seasoned technology leader with over two decades of global experience driving digital transformation, AI innovation, and enterprise architecture strategy.
+I'm a seasoned technology leader with over two decades of global experience driving digital transformation, AI innovation, and enterprise architecture strategy.
 As Head of Architecture at RTL, the largest commercial media organization in the Netherlands, I lead technology strategy, agile transformation, and innovation initiatives, including AI-first approaches leveraging LLMs, RAG, and autonomous agents.

 ## Connect With Me